MrSloth-dev/42-NorminetteNvim/README.md

 vim.keymap.set("n", "<leader>q", vim.diagnostic.setloclist, { desc = "Open diagnostic [Q]uickfix list" })
 ```
 This way you only need to press `<leader>q` and the split opens automatically.
+## Issues

+At the moment this plugin isn't working on 42's PCs maybe due to the location of the norminette binary.
+I will fix this ASAP.
+If you find more issues or have sugestions you can open open an issue.